Sunscreen-tech/Sunscreen/README.md

 ## Debug
 We have a `launch.json` checked in that defines a bunch of debug configurations.
 In VSCode, you should see a bunch of dropdowns in the debug menu to debug the tests and examples.

+# License
+This project is licensed under the terms of the GNU AGPLv3 license.
+If you require a different license for your application, please reach out to us.

 # Contribute
 Feel free to open up issues!